lardratboy/BPainT-Preview/Instructions.md

 ### Two modes one UNDO (level)

 * Composite mode has no undo - this is something I never added (best-laid plans...)
 * Active drawing is the only mode that has undo.
-And that this undo modeled around how Deluxe Paint handled undo.
+The undo mimics how Deluxe Paint handled undo.
 Basically UNDO in BPainT is an UNDO/REDO operation.

 ### Drawing lines/circles with bitmaps (Brushes)